Skip to Content

 • Blood leaking in the heart at the site of the leads

-Technology and expertise at Lee Health
+Technology and Expertise at Lee Health

+Lee Health offers the most advanced and effective heart rhythm treatments to our patients.
 We have two fully equipped electrophysiology labs and one dedicated implant room.
 They are staffed by nurses and technicians who work exclusively on heart rhythm disorders.

 Related to Implantable Defibrillators